 Cooking Vegetable Pulao in Pressure Cooker is the easiest recipe to get done, especially in the mornings packing for kids lunch box.
 I have way too many recipes for making a pulao.
 I still come up with different ones, depending on the mood and combinations I end up doing.

 The vegetable Pulao I am going to share today is a one I recently cooked for Kids lunch box.
-While sometime back I used to pack different dish for each one, off late I have been strict in saying that all get to carry the same lunch.
+While sometime back I used to pack different dishes for each one, off late I have been strict in saying that all get to carry the same lunch.
 Towards that, I lean to dishes that are one pot meals and cooked in Pressure cookers.

-Having that in mind, I prepared a Lentil sundal, vegetable dry sautes, Sambar, Rice and Curd Rice.
+Having that in mind, I prepared a Lentil sundal, vegetable dry sautes, Sambar, Rice, and Curd Rice.
 So apart from this, there will be a variety rice that is also cooked.
 So for that, I made this quick vegetable pulao.

 The rice turned out very delicious and more than the rest on the plate, this was liked by all.